MD-Junayed000/Async_task_node.js/README.md

-#  Asynchronous Task Processing implemented in  Node.js, RabbitMQ & Redis
+#  Asynchronous Task Processing implemented in  Node.js

 A demonstration project showing how to offload work from an Express API into background workers using RabbitMQ, track progress in Redis, and stream live updates to the browser via Socket.IO.